-All documents required to be available to workers and management by applicable laws (e.g. health and safety policies, MSDS) shall be made available in the prescribed manner and in the local language and language spoken by the workers, if different from the local language.
+All documents required to be available to workers and management by applicable laws (e.g. health and safety policies, MSDS) shall be made available in the prescribed manner and in

 HS.3 - Notification and Record Maintenance

 HS.3.1 - Employers shall notify the relevant national and/or local authorities of all illnesses and accidents as required by applicable laws.